I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 How do parents these days keep their kids from texting their friends till 2am on school nights?
 Back in the day, you couldn’t get away with sneaking on the phone past 9pm.

 Yet another example of how less was more.
 You used your time wisely when it was limited to that sliver of time during the day when no one else was using the line to catch up on your daily gossip.

 Magazines - our original Google.

 Yes, these are still around, and I still subscribe to a few, but this used to be the number one place to learn about recent trends, human interest stories, and answers to cultural and personal questions.
 I remember being 14 and getting my first subscription to 17 Magazine as a Christmas present.
-My parents thought it was amusing that my interest in the publication fizzled out once I actually turned 17.
+My parents were amused that my interest in the publication fizzled out once I actually turned 17.
 But we didn’t have Google back then.
 This is where we got our celebrity interviews, feature articles on hard-hitting topics like eating disorders and school shooters, and insight into the latest teen trends.
-Also, you just don’t get that perfume sample smell when you scroll through Cosmo’s website.
+Also, you just don’t get that perfume sample smell when you scroll through social media.

 Ozzy knows how frustrating it is to deal with a complicated remote control system.

 Advances in technology dictated that consumers up their game in order to understand how to work their devices.
 In the 90’s, you had one TV remote and one VCR remote.

 Now, you need an average of three remotes to watch a Blu Ray, and you need to know the exact series of buttons that you have to press in order to get it to work right.
 I feel like this should be a class that you can take at your local community college.